While modern medicine has made living with disease bearable, it has not been able to replace nutrition.

 Since the dawn of civilization, nutrition has been the single best way to sustain health.
 Even more, nutrition has been and continues to be the best method of combating disease.

-As we age, poor habits from our younger years begin to affect the body more profoundly.
+As we age, poor habits from our younger years begin to affect the body more profoundly, and without the proper care our body’s may end up needing something like a Total Hip Replacement Procedure.

 Specifically, poor nutrition brought on by a life lived on to the go, results in a senior unable to go.
 However, there is hope and there remains the best solution – nutrition.